dndcoder/Deathwalkers-game/README.md

 # Deathwalkers-game
 This is a zombie top down shooter game.
+In it, you must run around, collecting health packs when you need them and shooting zombies.
+Space to shoot, forwards and backwards to move the way you are pointing, and arrow keys to rotate.
+Press enter for Menu, and n for night mode.
+H is a developer's key.
+The menu is still being updated, so I wouldn't reccommend it yet, but have fun learning to use this game!